by Tim Leogrande, BSIT, MSCP, Ed.S.

 Fake videos like these erode people's trust in the information they see online, and make it more difficult to follow and document real war footage.
 On the first day of the war, the BBC confirmed several authentic videos of Iranian drone and missile attacks on the US Navy's Fifth Fleet headquarters in Bahrain.
 The next day, a fake image purporting to depict significant damage to the base was posted on X by the state-affiliated publication The Tehran Times.
 The fake image appears to be based on actual, publicly accessible satellite footage of a US naval facility in Bahrain from February 2025.
 The photo (below) was created or altered using a Google AI technique, according to Google's SynthID watermark detection.

-Three automobiles parked outside are in the exact same place in both the actual satellite imagery (left) and the AI picture (right), despite the photographs apparently having been taken a year apart.
+Three cars parked outside are in the exact same place in both the actual satellite imagery (left) and the AI picture (right), despite the photographs allegedly having been taken a year apart.

-Three automobiles parked outside are in the exact same place in both the actual satellite imagery (left) and the AI picture (right), despite the photographs apparently having been taken a year apart.
+Three cars parked outside are in the exact same place in both the actual satellite imagery (left) and the AI picture (right), despite the photographs allegedly having been taken a year apart.